2024 TIFF Roster

 Description: Filmed over 21 years, Sabbath Queen follows Rabbi Amichai Lau-Lavie's journey as the heir of 38 generations of Orthodox rabbis who is torn between accepting his ancestral destiny or becoming a drag queen rebel.
 In addition to his drag persona, Lau-Lavie is a queer bio-dad and the founder of Lab/Shul: an everybody-friendly, God-optional, artist-driven, pop-up experimental congregation.

-Sponsored by Brian A. Kates & Jonathan Cohen
+Sponsored by Brian A. Kates (of Teaneck) & Jonathan Cohen

 Save the Cat